Steyr LP 10

-The Steyr LP 10 is a single shot 4.5 mm calibre pre-charged pneumatic air pistol designed for the 10 metre air pistol ISSF shooting events.
-It is manufactured by Steyr Sportwaffen GmbH of Austria.
+The Steyr LP 10 is a discontinued single shot 4.5 mm calibre pre-charged pneumatic air pistol designed for the ISSF 10 metre air pistol discipline.
+It was manufactured by Steyr Sportwaffen GmbH of Austria.

-To promote comfortable and accurate shooting from a standing position, match air pistols must have fast lock times, shoot practically recoillessly and vibration free, and exhibit minimal movement and balance shifts during discharge.
-The pistol must also be able to be tailored by adjustable user interfaces and various accessories to individual shooters' personal preferences.
-Combined with appropriate match pellets, the pistol has to produce a consistent 10-ring performance, so a non-maximal result during the initial phase can be attributed to the participant.
+The LP10 was introduced in 2000 and was subsequently used to win multiple Olympic and ISSF World Championship titles, setting Olympic and World Records in the process.
+It was superseded by the Steyr evo 10.

 History

-Since its introduction in 2000, the LP 10 has proven to be a competitive match air pistol.
-It was used by top competition shooters to achieve the current (2009) 10 metre air pistol world record and win all the gold medals in the men's and women's 2012 Summer Olympics, 2010 ISSF World Shooting Championships, 2008 Summer Olympics, 2006 ISSF World Shooting Championships, 2004 Summer Olympics and 2002 ISSF World Shooting Championships.
+Following its introduction in 2000, the LP 10 prove itself to be a competitive match air pistol.
+It was used by Jin Jong-oh to set a men's world record of 594/600 in 2009, which remained unbroken as of August 2026.

+LP10s were used to win both gold medals in the men's and women's 2012 Summer Olympics, 2010 ISSF World Shooting Championships, 2008 Summer Olympics, 2006 ISSF World Shooting Championships, 2004 Summer Olympics and 2002 ISSF World Shooting Championships.
 In ISSF World Cup events, competitors equipped with LP 10s also won multiple medals.